Valpodi/enterprisediodeemulator/README.md

 # 10G Diode Emulator
+The emulator includes 2 variants of the 10G diode:
+  - Basic: provides 1 way transfer
+  - Import: provides 1 way transfer, any data that is not valid SISL or a bitmap will be wrapped and given a Cloaked Dagger header
 ### Requirements:
 In order to launch the emulator you will need to install docker & python3, and pip install pyyaml.